kapetan/audio-stream/README.md

 });
 ```

-The constructor accepts numbers of channels and microphone volume as options.
+The constructor accepts number of channels and microphone volume as options.